 Reckless driving is mostly about risk, and includes possible property damage.
 Vehicular aggravated assault charges relate only to injury, and the guessing is out of the equation; someone has been injured or killed, not just determined to be at risk of injury or death.
 Charges can vary depending on a number of factors.
 If a police officer, a firefighter, a teacher on school grounds, a park ranger, a public defender, or a prosecutor is affected by the incident, the likelihood of being charged with vehicular aggravated assault goes up.
 The specific felony the driver can be charged with also becomes more serious depending on the identity of the victim.

 Class 5 felony charges are the most lenient that can come from vehicular aggravated assault convictions.
 A class 5 felony carries a minimum sentence of 9 months.
 Vehicular aggravated assault can result in a class 2 felony depending on the victim, the severity of the injury, the driver’s impairment, and other factors.
 This carries a minimum prison sentence of 4 years.

 Vehicular aggravated assault is a serious charge in Arizona.
 The nature of the crime means it usually comes with other penalties as well, such as DUI and reckless driving.
-If you are faced with any charges related to vehicular aggravated assault, contact the Stewart Law Group to set up a FREE case evaluation and prepare for the road ahead.
+If you are faced with any charges related to vehicular aggravated assault, contact a Phoenix vehicular assault attorney at Stewart Law Group to set up a FREE case evaluation and prepare for the road ahead.